roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 # New Generation DBMS Project 2023/2024:

-For the realization of this project I have choose to use Neo4J, the choice of a Graph Database is due to the value that the relationship assumed in the considered dataset and to some of the operations that are needed.
+For the realization of this project I have chosen to use Neo4J.
+The choice of a Graph Database is due to the importance of relationships in the dataset and the specific operations that are required.

 ## Models:

 The simulator generate three different tables:

-- **Customer**, that doesn't hold any classical information (like the name, surname, etc) about the person that it represents, but instead has a more pragmatical way of describe it with a *unique identifier*, the *geographical location*, the *spending frequency* and the *spending amounts*
+- **Customer**, that doesn't hold any classical information (like the name, surname, etc) about the person that it represents.
+Instead, it describe the customer with a *unique identifier*, *geographical location*, *spending frequency* and  *spending amounts*
 - **Terminal**, that holds only the information about his *geographical location*
 - **Transaction**, that connects a **Customer** and **Terminal**, holding the information about the buying action.
-So transaction contains the *customer identifier*, the *terminal identifier*, the *amount of the transaction*, the *date in which the transaction occurred* and an optional field that marks a **Transaction** as *fraudulent*
+It contains contains the *customer identifier*, *terminal identifier*, *amount of the transaction*, *date of the transaction* and an optional field that marks a **Transaction** as *fraudulent*

 ### Conceptual Model:

-The conceptual model is pretty simple, it lists the three entities as we see them in the dataset, connecting them via relationship of (1:n) kind.
+The conceptual model is straightforward; it lists the three entities as they appear in the dataset, connecting them via one-to-many relationships.

-So there will be a **Customer** that can make many **Transactions** and each of them referrer to one **Terminal**.
+A **Customer** can make many **Transactions**, and each **Transaction** refers to one **Terminal**.

 ![image-20240704144009187](/home/pietro/.var/app/io.typora.Typora/config/Typora/typora-user-images/image-20240704144009187.png)

 ### Logical Model:

-The initial columns are the same proposed by the simulator.
+it defines the structure of the dataset, maintaining the initial columns as proposed by the simulator.

 ![image-20240704152502540](./assets/image-20240704152502540.png)

 ### Physical Model:

-In the physical model I have added the types, the primary key and the foreign keys at the logical model.
+It enhances the logical model by specifying data types, primary keys, and foreign keys.
+This detailed schema ensures that the database can be efficiently implemented and queried.

 ![image-20240704153211345](./assets/image-20240704153211345.png)